Lupin3000/ESP/doc/009_neopixel_extended.md

 ## NeoPixel Matrix Icons

 Through inheritance of the `neopixelmatrix` module, you can easily extend the module to draw simple icons on the Matrix.
-This saves you time and you don't have to control every NeoPixel (_using the existing methods of the module_).
+This saves you a lot of time, and you don't have to control every NeoPixel (_using the existing methods of the module_).

 > The icons are not real pictures!
 By the way ... the same principle is used in the tutorial for [OLED Display (ssd1306)](./011_display_tutorials.md).